Axway/amplifycentral-open-docs/README.md

 1. combine the **axway-open-docs-common** files with the **amplifycentral-open-docs** files and put them in a build folder
 1. runs **hugo server** from inside the build folder to build the site and the document site will be available on http://localhost:1313/

+# Netlify Configurations

+After creating the micro site project on Netlify you need to configure Netlify to access **axway-open-docs-common/** since it's a private repo.
+To do this one will need to:
+1. go to site settings -> build and deploy -> continuous deployment
+1. click on the "generate public deploy key" button
+1. go to https://github.com/Axway/axway-open-docs-common/settings/keys and add in the generate key

 # Contribute